FZJ-INM1-BDA/siibra-explorer/plugin_api.md

 nehuba (NEuroglancer HUman Brain Atlas) - abstraction above neuroglancer provides a higher level of abstraction with customisability over mesh views and UI. react'ify events such as navigation state, segment hover etc.
-For a full list of nehuba API, consult nehuba (inlinne) documentation
+For a full list of nehuba API, consult nehuba (inline) documentation

 window.viewer
 ------